Advanced Search Filters

 type: Raw Footage

-Poet and Vilna Partisan fighter Abba Kovner testified at the trial of Adolf Eichmann on May 4, 1961 in Jerusalem.
+Partisan fighter and poet Abba Kovner testified at the trial of Adolf Eichmann on May 4, 1961 in Jerusalem.
 A lifelong Zionist and former member of the Hashomer Hatzair movement, Kovner now took the world stage as a survivor.
-Haim Gouri, Israeli journalist and poet, described the testimony of resistance fighters at the Eichmann Trial:
+An Israeli journalist described the testimony of Kovner and other resistance fighters at the Eichmann Trial:

-Partisans fighters like Kovner (and even more famously, like those who fought in the Warsaw Ghetto Uprising) were elevated in Israeli society as part of the "new Jewish identity" that drew a sharp distinction between themselves and the stereotype that European Jews were passive or weak.2
+Partisans fighters like Kovner (and even more famously, like those who fought in the Warsaw Ghetto Uprising) were elevated in Israeli society as part of the "new Jewish identity."
+The were often represented as a contrast to the stereotype that European Jews were passive or weak during the Holocaust.2

-Resistance fighters' own framing of their activities proved far more complicated, particularly in accounts written during the war.
-Kovner's testimony begins by describing the sight of Vilna being liberated by the Soviet army on July 13, 1944.
-Attorney General Gideon Hausner then asks Kovner to revisit August and September of 1941 and the site of the first roundups.
-Kovner describes his observations of the 1941 roundup, as well as his experience with Russian partisans at the same time.
-Kovner also describes testimony from a young woman who was a survivor of Ponar, the mass shooting site just outside of the city at which over 40,000 Jews were killed.
+Resistance fighters' own framing of their activities proved far more nuanced.
+Kovner's testimony at the Eichmann trial began with a description of Vilna's liberation by the Soviet army on July 13, 1944.
+Attorney General Gideon Hausner then asked Kovner to revisit August and September of 1941, when German occupation authorities rounded up thousands of Jews in Vilna.
+Kovner describes his observations of the 1941 roundups, as well as his experience with Russian partisans at the time.
+Kovner also relates the story of a survivor of a mass shooting at Ponary, a site near Vilna at which over 40,000 Jews were killed.
 Kovner would later write about this woman in his poem cycle, "My Little Sister" (Ahoti Ketanah).3

 Haim Gouri, Facing the Glass Booth: The Jerusalem Trial of Adolf Eichmann, trans.
 Michael Swirsky (Detroit: Wayne State University Press, 2004), 42.